NASA-Planetary-Science/sbmt-client/misc/server/sbmt/internal/content/helpcontents.md

 January and May 2000.
 Each spectrum consists of 64 separate channels between 812 nm and 2708 nm.
 The NIS tab is very similar to the MSI tab and much of the information described there applies here as well.

+##### Statistics...

+For multispectral images, brings up a dialog window that displays statistics on solar incidence angle, emergence angle, phase angle, and irradiance for all faces covered by an individual pixel.

+##### Set Illumination

+Change the lighting parameters to simulate the lighting at the time the first selected image was taken.

+##### Show Sunward Vector

+Display a line showing the direction to the sun at the time the first selected image was taken.

 ### Lidar data tab (NLR for Eros, LIDAR for Itokawa, OLA for Bennu)